Addiction – supporting someone

 6. Keep your expectations realistic

-Don’t expect the addicted person to sort everything out overnight or in a short timeframe.
+You can't expect somebody with an addiction to sort everything out overnight or in a short timeframe.
 Recovery from an addiction is a long, ongoing process that can last a lifetime.
-Addicts relapse, so it’s often not an easy road to recovery.
+Addicts relapse (slip back into addictive behaviours), so it’s often not an easy road to recovery.
+Help to celebrate their successes and continue to support them even when they do relapse.